mlubinsky/mlubinsky.github.com/grafana/pivot.md

 -------------------------------------------------
 Since Grafana’s basic query editor doesn’t handle dynamic column names well, you can:

-Write a server-side script (e.g., in Python or Node.js) t hat generates the SQL query dynamically based on the date range.
+Write a server-side script (e.g., in Python or Node.js) that generates the SQL query dynamically based on the date range.
 Use a PostgreSQL function to handle the pivoting.
 Here’s an example of a PostgreSQL function: